Alpha1202/ALCWITHFORLOOP/API/README.txt

-This directory is for the API's that will be created , and its on a new branch of name "API"
+This directory is for the API's that will be created.